-The problem, however, is that concrete for a garage is always finished to provide a smooth and even surface.
+Garage floors have a smooth finish that doesn’t allow our coatings to bond properly.
 This finishing process reduces the porosity of the concrete.
 As a result, the thick and viscous nature of coatings cannot penetrate and soak into the surface very well.

 WHICH IS BEST, GRINDING OR ACID ETCHING?

 When it comes to preparing concrete for a garage floor coating, the best method is to grind the concrete floor.
-One of the reasons for this is that the profile of the surface can be controlled to provide the desired outcome.
-It provides a rougher and more porous surface that is considered ideal.
+It provides the proper profile for a long term solution for you garage floor coating.
 It will also remove excess laitance that acid etching doesn’t always remove.

-Concrete laitance is a very thin and weak layer of concrete at the surface which can be created from the finishing process.
+Concrete laitance is a very thin and weak layer of concrete at the surface.
+Typical created from the concrete finishing.

-Professional floor coating contractors who warranty their work will always grind the concrete knowing that their floors will not fail due to insufficient profiling.
+Professional floor coating contractors will always grind the concrete knowing that their floors will not fail due to insufficient profiling.

-If you are going to hire a contractor to install an epoxy coating in your garage, make sure that they grind the concrete.
-Any contractor that wants to acid etch is just cutting corners to reduce costs and should be suspect of providing a good quality floor.
+When hiring a contractor to install an epoxy coating in your garage, make sure that they grind the concrete.
+A contractor that wants to acid etch is just cutting corners and you should be suspicious.

 You can checkout my grinding process here.